V1B3hR/nethical/README.md

   <h1>NETHICAL</h1>
   <h3>The Governance, Security, and Ethics Layer for the Age of AI</h3>

-  Give a ⭐ and visit: https://github.com/sponsors/V1B3hR to sponsorship my project.

   <p>
     <a href="#purpose">Purpose</a> •
     <a href="#25-fundamental-laws">25 Laws</a> •